denisborovikov/remote-test/README.md

 - How you write tests.
 Tests take time, so you just need to test:
     - Button component: Some tests are already done, you will need to complete them.
     - People list page: Write the needed tests.
-    - Edit or Create member: Pick one of the flows.
+    - Edit and Create a member.
 You are free to choose between Testing Library, Cypress or any other testing tool/approach.

----

 # The project